 These donuts are amazing, and you won't even miss that fried donut flavor when you try them.
 If you prefer a fried donut, check out this Gluten Free Jelly Donut recipe.

 For best results, let the donuts cool all the way down before putting them in a container.
-Otherwise, condensation will build up, and you will notice that they are super wet and possibly even mushy.
+Otherwise, condensation will build up, and you will notice they are super wet and possibly even mushy.

 - This Gluten Free Vanilla Cake With Cream Cheese Frosting makes an incredible birthday cake.